Quasinormal modes of scalar field coupled to Einstein's tensor in the non-commutative geometry inspired black hole

 where the correction term $\Lambda_{k}$ gives different orders in \cite{Konoplya:2003ii, Matyjasek:2017psv}. $Q_{0}^{(i)}$ represents the $i$-th derivative of $Q=\omega^{2}-V$ at its maximum tortoise coordinate $r_{+}$.

 In Ref. \cite{Ciftci:2005xn}, the asymptotic iterative method (AIM) was applied to solve second order differential equations for the first time.
-This new method was then used to obtain the QNM frequencies of field perturbation in Schwarzschild black hole spacetime \cite{Cho:2009cj}.
+This new method was then used to obtain the QNM frequencies of field perturbation in Schwarzschild black hole spacetime \cite{Cho:2009cj} and other black hole spacetime \cite{Ponglertsakul:2020ufm}.
 Let's consider a second order differential equation of the form

 where $\lambda_{0}(x)$ and $s_{0}(x)$ are well defined functions and sufficiently smooth.
 Differentiating the equation above with respect to $x$ leads to

 where the two coefficients are $\lambda_{1} (x) =\lambda_{0}'+s_{0}+\lambda_{0}^{2}$ and $s_{1}(x)=s_{0}'+s_{0}\lambda_{0}.$ Using this process iteratively, differentiate $n$ times with respect to the independent variable, which produces the following equation